On Transferring Transferability: Towards a Theory for Size Generalization: Transferability implies size generalization

 \begin{proposition} Consider a learning task with input and output spaces modeled by consistent sequences $\mscr V$ and $\mscr U$ satisfying Assumption~\ref{ass:generalization}.
 For any $\delta > 0$, with probability at least $1 - \delta$,

-where $\xi(r)\coloneq \frac{C_X(r/4)C_Y(r/4)}{r^2}$, $C_X(\epsilon)$ and $C_Y(\epsilon)$ are the $\epsilon$-covering numbers in $\sdist$ of $X$ and $Y$, respectively, and $W_1$ denotes the Wasserstein-1 distance.
+where $\xi(r)\coloneq \frac{C_X(r/4)C_Y(r/4)}{r^2}$, $C_X(\varepsilon)$ and $C_Y(\varepsilon)$ are the $\varepsilon$-covering numbers in $\sdist$ of $X$ and $Y$, respectively, and $W_1$ denotes the Wasserstein-1 distance.
 Moreover, if the sampling $\mc S_n$ has convergence rate $R(n)$ in expectation, then \( W_1(\mu, \mu_n) \lesssim R(n)\) as \( n \to \infty \) and the bound \eqref{eq:generalizing} converges to $0$ as $n,N\to\infty$. \end{proposition}

+We defer the proof to Appendix~\ref{appen:generalization_bounds}.
 This bound shows that generalization improves with greater model transferability (i.e., smaller Lipschitz constants) and higher-dimensional training data (i.e., large $n$), while it deteriorates with increasing complexity of the data space (i.e., larger covering numbers).